-- the CN based MT Communication Handling capability for AMF indicates that the AMF understands and takes the MT Communication Handling Request into account for MT communication handling.
-While this does not mean that the Core Network shall handle the MT signalling and all the DL data buffering for sure.
+- The CN based MT Communication Handling capability for AMF indicates that the AMF understands, supports and takes the MT Communication Handling Request into account.

-- When receiving the N2 message from the NG-RAN that the UE has been or is to be moved into RRC Inactive with eDRX cycle longer than 10.24s, the AMF takes the NG-RAN input into consideration and can apply the High Latency Communication Functions (e.g. data buffering) for the MT signalling or data.
-The AMF will not indicate whether the MT Communication Handling Request is resulting in buffering data or not.
+- When receiving the N2 message from the NG-RAN that the UE has been or is to be moved into RRC Inactive with eDRX cycle longer than 10.24s, the AMF takes the NG-RAN input into consideration and applies High Latency Communication Functions (e.g. data buffering) for the MT signalling and data.
+The AMF will indicate MT Communication Handling Request has been taken into account.
+Whether data or signalling is buffered and for how long is determined by High Latency Communication Function handling (i.e. data or signalling can be discarded immediately, or buffered for a while and is then subsequently discarded, or buffered and not discarded).